Marketing Planner with Calendar & Timeline

 Owner List:

 Add or update names in the Owner column (Column D).
-These names will appear in the dropdown menus in the Planned, Archived, Calendar and Timeline sheets.
+These names will appear in the dropdown menus in the Planned, Calendar and Timeline sheets.
 Up to 100 Owners can be used.

 Status List: